 - Evaluated all the Secondary 1 French and English Immersion students early in the year to identify those in need of remediation and for grouping purposes.
-This includes contacting all our feeder schools and asking them for the grade 6 exit exam results of our incoming students. - Continue having a smaller ratio in our English Immersion class and the students are not kept in the same groupings throughout their schedule, but grouped according to their ability in each of their subjects. - Invited all our Sec.
-1 and 2 students to a concert in LaSalle by a Francophone artist. - Again invited a French Slam Poetry artist to present and involve our Secondary 5 students in a workshop. - Continued our Francization class for students from out of province or in need of extra help. - Studied feasibility of offering one section of Francais langue maternelle in Secondary 1 in future.
+This includes contacting all our feeder schools and asking them for the grade 6 exit exam results of our incoming students.
+This was not totally successful as we did not receive them from all schools and those we did get came in many different formats. - Continue having a smaller ratio in our English Immersion class and the students are not kept in the same groupings throughout their schedule, but grouped according to their ability in each of their subjects. - Prepared for the first year of our Secondary 1 FLE which has started this year. - Again invited a French Slam Poetry artist to present and involve our Secondary 5 students in a workshop. - Continued our Francization class for students from out of province or in need of extra help.